Milchreisfan/Milchreisfan/README.md

 # Who am I? #

-My name is Johanna but please call me Jo.
+My name is Jo.
 I'm a german little developer.
 I really like to help other people.
 I am coding plugins for "PocketMine-MP", well maybe the plugins support OpenTouch and Altay but i don't know i've never tested it.
-I am the owner from LittleCore and an minecraft server.
+I am the owner from LittleCore.
+(Helpers @supercrafter333, @Kay313, @KinikoYT, @rglu)
 # I like... #

 I really like to play minecraft.
 (Java and Bedrock)